 Data is the lifeblood that drives the success of individual teams and the League.
-With the growing popularity of fantasy sports and sports betting in legal markets.
-Tracking app usage has become even more important for identifying potentially lucrative partnership opportunities and activations.
+With the growing popularity of fantasy sports and sports betting in legal markets, tracking app usage has become even more important for identifying potentially lucrative partnership opportunities and activations.
+During SBLVII, the top "sports betting" moments occurred immediately after each team's first touchdown in the first quarter.
 During SBLVII, the top “sports betting” moments occurred immediately after each team’s first touchdown in the first quarter.
 This just scratches the surface of application analytics available to the NFL related to sports betting and beyond.
 This knowledge is a goldmine for the League and its teams, constantly learning and adapting their strategies to capitalize on new trends and categories in the sports industry.

-Two fundamental connectivity technologies remain part of a quality experience in high-density venue environments: Wi-Fi networking solutions and cellular/LTE technologies.
+Two fundamental connectivity technologies continue to be part of a quality experience in high-density venue environments: Wi-Fi networking solutions and cellular/LTE technologies.
 Historically, offloading data onto the Wi-Fi network is a tactic commonly used to ensure the performance of the carrier-based Distributed Antenna System (DAS).
-This performance benefit still exists today as demand for bandwidth incrementally increases.
-But sports organizations like the NFL have recognized the added value of owning the network asset to gain insights into fan engagement and venue operations.
+This performance benefit still exists today as demand for bandwidth incrementally increases, but sports organizations like the NFL have recognized the added value of owning the network asset to gain insights into fan engagement and venue operations.

-The densely populated nature of venue environments requires smaller-cell Wi-Fi technologies to meet elevated coverage and capacity and cellular-based DAS systems installed by carriers or neutral host providers.
-Improvements to LTE will continue.
-But this is the same for Wi-Fi, demonstrated by the advent of 5G with cellular and the availability of the 6 GHz spectrum with Wi-Fi 6E.
+The densely populated nature of venue environments nearly requires smaller-cell Wi-Fi technologies to meet elevated coverage and capacity, in addition to cellular-based DAS systems installed by carriers or a neutral host provider.
+Improvements to LTE will continue but this is the same for Wi-Fi, demonstrated by the advent of 5G with cellular and the availability of the 6 Ghz spectrum with Wi-Fi 6E.
 The marrying of both wireless technologies will create even more innovation opportunities for sports leagues and teams moving forward – and deliver the best mobile experience for fans.